 Folding any laundry is never especially fun-filled, but folding fitted sheets is a particularly frustrating, not to mention fruitless, endeavor.

-When we wash bed sheets we often start with good intentions, fully expecting to end up with crisply folded linen that will fit neatly into the linen closet and without taking up excessive space.
-But, when it comes to folding fitted sheets, all too often we resort to roughly rolling them up like a snail before shoving in the closet with brute force, shutting the door quickly before they come rolling straight back out again.
+Laundry room ideas that include countertop space assist in achieving the goal of crisply folded sheets that will fit neatly into the linen closet without taking up excessive space.
+But, when it comes to folding fitted sheets, all too often we resort to roughly rolling them up like a snail before shoving them into the closet with brute force, shutting the door quickly before they come rolling straight back out again.

 Fortunately, there is another way.
 Author Sophie Liard, aka The Folding Lady, has perfected folding fitted sheets, in less than 60 seconds.
 In her Instagram videos she makes it look easy and even manages the task standing up.